Ensono/amido.github.io/docs/workloads/azure/data/etl_pipelines/testing_data_azure.md

   - testing
 ---

-Data workloads generated in Stacks feature a framework for testing.
+Data workloads generated in Ensono Stacks feature a framework for testing.
 Automated tests are essential at every stage of a data pipeline for reasons including:

 - Early detection of issues: Catch errors and issues early in the data pipeline development process.
 - Regression testing: As new code is added, ensure that changes do not introduce regressions or break existing functionality.
 - Support CI/CD: Running automated tests are an essential part of the CI/CD process.
 - Collaboration: A shared set of expectations and a common framework for testing can help collaboration between developers and end users.

-In addition to the automated tests below, Stacks also has a framework for [data quality testing](./data_quality_azure.md).
+In addition to the automated tests below, Ensono Stacks also has a framework for [data quality testing](./data_quality_azure.md).

 ## Unit tests

-Unit tests are implemented throughout the Stacks solution and recommended for all data workloads.
+Unit tests are implemented throughout the Ensono Stacks solution and recommended for all data workloads.
 Python code is tested using [Pytest](https://docs.pytest.org/en/7.2.x/).

 Within a data workload generated through [Datastacks](./datastacks.md), a placeholder for unit tests is found under `tests/unit`.
 These tests will be executed as part of its Azure DevOps CI/CD pipeline.